joshlay/tuned-amdgpu/README.md

 with [AMDGPU hwmon interfaces](https://docs.kernel.org/gpu/amdgpu/thermal.html) in three variations:

 - `default`: the out-of-the-box GPU clock/power configuration
 - `overclock`: the _optimized_ card configuration.
-Includes the clock/voltage/power settings outlined below.
+Includes the clock/voltage/power settings.
-- `peak`: the same as `overclock`, but with clock gating removed.
-May help profiling.
+- `peak`: the same as `overclock` with gating removed.
+Intended for profiling.

-Contrary to the name, the resulting `overclock` profile may also be used to _under-{volt,clock}_.
+Contrary to the name, the `overclock` profile may also be used to _under-{volt,clock}_.

 ## Assumptions / Limitations